hazelcast/hazelcast/hazelcast-documentation/src/Preface.md

 # Preface

-Welcome to Hazelcast Reference Manual.
+Welcome to the Hazelcast Reference Manual.
 This manual includes concepts, instructions and samples to guide you on how to use Hazelcast and build Hazelcast applications.

-As the reader of this manual, you must be familiar with Java programming language and should have your preferred IDE.
+As the reader of this manual, you must be familiar with the Java programming language and you should have installed your preferred IDE.

 ##### Product Naming

-Throughout this manual;
+Throughout this manual:

 - **Hazelcast** refers to the open source edition of Hazelcast in-memory data grid middleware.
-It is also the name of company providing it.
+It is also the name of the company providing the Hazelcast product.
 - **Hazelcast Enterprise** refers to the commercial edition of Hazelcast.

 ##### Licensing

-Hazelcast is free provided under Apache 2 license.
+Hazelcast is free provided under the Apache 2 license.
 Hazelcast Enterprise is commercially licensed by Hazelcast, Inc.

 ##### Trademarks